Meat, milk, or wool?

 Dorset and Polypay.
 They only produce 100 to 200 pounds of milk

 dairy breeds average 250 to 650 pounds of milk per lactation.
+There is some interest in creating a dairy hair sheep by crossing the Katahdin with the Lacaune.

 The nutritional requirements of dairy ewes are significantly